alexnjh/apan50-kube-demo/README.md

 Daemon sets deploy pods in each node and ensures that each node only have one instance of a specific pod.
 This feature is particularly useful when an application needs to be deployed on each node in the cluster like monitoring.

-**1. First let's remove the taint from the node so that monitoring pods can be deployed to monitor the node**
+  1. First let's remove the taint from the node so that monitoring pods can be deployed to monitor the node

      kubectl taint nodes minikube key:NoSchedule-

-**2. Next let's deploy the monitoring pods.**
+  2. Next let's deploy the monitoring pods.

      kubectl apply -f apan50-kube-demo/daemonset_example/python-client.yaml

-**3. Ensure that all the monitoring pods are deployed on every node in the cluster.**
+  3. Ensure that all the monitoring pods are deployed on every node in the cluster.

      kubectl get pod --selector=app=python-server -o wide

      NAME                             READY   STATUS    RESTARTS   AGE   IP           NODE       NOMINATED NODE   READINESS GATES python-server-65586b466b-nnlnr   1/1     Running   0          24m   172.18.0.4   minikube   <none>           <none>

-**3. Follow [this](#minikube-portforward) and port forward external traffic using port 5000 not 80**
+  4. Follow [this](#minikube-portforward) and port forward external traffic using port 5000 not 80

      kubectl port-forward --address 0.0.0.0 svc/python-service 30000:5000

-**4. Access the site similar to the nginx deployment and the metrics for the nodes show be shown*
+  5. Access the site similar to the nginx deployment and the metrics for the nodes show be shown

 ![image4](https://github.com/alexnjh/apan50-kube-demo/blob/master/images/image1.jpg "Book information webpage")